British Values at Crockenhill Primary School

 We have celebrated Diwali which promotes a tolerance for other beliefs.

 On Remembrance Day we marked the event by raising money for the British Legion by selling poppies.
-We held an assembly in which the children took part in a two-minute silence.
+The whole school visited Crockenhill War Memorial for an assembly where Year 2 laid poppies and everyone observed a two-minute silence.

 We marked the Harvest by thinking about and collecting tinned goods for those less fortunate in the community.

 We have had visits from the local community police to discuss safety and dangers.